 Practicing good fire safety precautions to prevent fires at home is crucial, and having a fire escape plan is an important part of being prepared.
 Learn how you can start a simple house evacuation plan with these tips.

-1. Draw a Floor Plan of Your Home
+1. Sketch a Floor Plan of Your Home

 2. Choose a Meeting Spot

 In an emergency, things can get hectic fast.
-Designate a safe place — like a tree or mailbox — far enough away from your house where your family members can meet.
+Designate a safe place — like a tree or mailbox — far enough away from danger where your family members can safely gather.

 Don’t overestimate how much time you have to exit your home in the event of a fire.
 According to Ready.gov, in as little as two minutes a fire can become a life-threatening situation, and in five minutes a home could be overcome with flames.
 Be sure your plan gets you and your family out of your home as quickly as possible.

-It’s important to practice your escape routes with your family at least twice a year so everyone is well-informed and prepared.
+The best way to do this?
+Practice your escape routes, and time them with a stopwatch, with your family at least twice a year so everyone is well-informed and prepared.

-- Include two ways out of every room.
+- Identify two ways out of every room.

-- Check your windows to ensure they are working properly and screens can be removed quickly.
+- Check windows to ensure they work properly and screens can be removed quickly.

-- Practice your plan in the dark.
-Putting your plan into practice may be different if it’s at night versus during the day.
-You may need to crawl and feel around your surroundings in order to make it out of the house safely.
+- Practice the plan in the dark.
+A fire escape plan may be different at night versus during the day.

 - Talk with children about not hiding from emergency responders.

-- Create a copy of your plan and keep copies in known locations around your home.
+- Create a copy of your plan and keeping copies in known locations around your home

-Creating a fire escape plan is an important step to keep yourself and your loved ones safe.
-Keep these tips in mind as you prepare for the unexpected things life may throw your way.
-And, don’t forget to talk with your Farm Bureau agent to be sure your insurance coverages are keeping and ensuring you’re as prepared as possible should the worst happen.
+Creating a fire escape plan is an important way to keep yourself and your loved ones safe.
+Talk with your Farm Bureau agent today to be sure your insurance coverage is also helping you stay as prepared as possible should the worst happen.